 ** Don’t forget to write us in the shipping details section at which branch you would like to collect your perk ;-)

-Copy RightsYou probably already know this, but just to make sure we’re write it down:
+Copy RightsYou probably already know this, but just to make sure we’re writing it down:

 It should be remembered that the artwork offered in the perks section are Ayelet's art and all rights reserved.
 The perks are given to you for personal and private use and may not be distributed or used commercially.